 Upon arrival in Jordan you can settle in your room, your luggage will already be in your room.
 You can then explore the Jordan village and visit the Cave Spring Cellar and little unique boutiques.

 This morning after a hearty breakfast, you will be heading north until you reach Lake Ontario.
-Today, you will mostly follow The Waterfront Trail, cycling on a mixture of residential and rural roads and on gravel cycle paths.
-Our route will pass through Port Dalhousie’s harbor where you can take a ride on the famous Lakeside original Park Carousel.
+Today, you will mostly follow The Waterfront Trail, cycling on a mixture of residential and rural roads and on cycle paths with surfaces of hard-packed crushed stone dust.
+Our route will pass through Port Dalhousie’s harbour where you can take a ride on the famous Lakeside original Park Carousel.
 The carousel was carved between 1898 and 1905 and is proudly operated and maintained by the Friends of the Carousel, it is one of nine antique hand carved carousel left in Canada and you can still ride it for a nickel!
-After passing through the harbor, you will join the pathway, which offers breathtaking views overlooking the harbor.
+After passing through the harbour, you will join the pathway, which offers breathtaking views overlooking the harbour.
 A few kilometers before you get into Niagara-on-the-lake which will be home for the next two nights, you will come across a few wineries including the Konzelmann Estate, Hinterbrook Estate Winery and Strewn Winery.
 Hinterbrook Estate also has Oliv Tapas Bar where you can sample olive oils and balsamic vinegars.

 Today will surely be a memorable culinary experience!
 Our route will take you to the best estates and to some of the best restaurants on the Niagara Peninsula.